Upskilling, engaging and empowering young people

 - Achieve an improvement in the built and natural environment

-As a TNL you'll take up a year-long placement with Yorkshire Wildlife Trust, working four days a week, normally between Monday and Friday 9 to 5, with the possibility of evening and weekends if needed.
+You'll be working three days a week, normally between Tuesday and Thursday, with the possibility of evening and weekends if needed.

 The first six months involve working alongside Trust staff gaining skills and experience across the Trust’s centres, reserves and projects.
 The final six months are spent developing and delivering your own self-led environmental projects or campaigns.

-Placements are supported with a £250 monthly bursary and a training budget to allow you to learn the skills you need for your placement and future employment.
+Placements are supported with a £250 monthly bursary with a £500 completion bursary, and a training budget to allow you to learn the skills you need for your placement and future employment.

 What could I be doing?